TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 | 422              | 200114      | Too far away from specific recycle point |
 | 201              | 0           | Recycle bottle successfully              |

-Response should contain credits that the user gain by recycling bottles this time.
+Response should contain credits that the user gain by recycling bottles this time, and red packet credits.

 Successful response example: